Project info

 Why we are committed to the project

 We visited the Jaligreen School in August 2022 and were impressed by James Somi and his wife Lilian.
 They have built the school with their own hands over many years and are committed by heart and mind to their vision: namely, to inspire interest in environmental conservation and to promote harmony, justice, freedom, peace, dignity and self-reliance in rural Tanzanian communities through the provision of quality education.
-They are breaking new ground and training the teaching staff and parents to discover the individual potentials and competencies of the children and support their development.
+They are breaking new ground and training the teaching staff and parents to discover the individual potential and competencies of the children and support their development.